topaz-gitadmin/Manual/docs/AddOns-Integration/Import-from-Excel/Manual.md

 To import Journals and Documents using the Dynamic Import Codes; go to **Import from Excel with Dynamic columns**.
 This is accessible from the following places:
 -	Search > **Import from Excel with Dynamic Columns**
--	From General Journal > Process > **Import from Excel with Dynamic Columns**
+-	From General Journal > Home > **Import from Excel with Dynamic Columns**
--	From the Purchase Invoice list > Process > **Import from Excel with Dynamic Columns**
+-	From the Purchase Invoice list > Home > **Import from Excel with Dynamic Columns**
--	From the Sales Invoice list > Process > **Import from Excel with Dynamic Columns**
+-	From the Sales Invoice list > Home > **Import from Excel with Dynamic Columns**

 ![Import from Excel function.png](.img/Import%20from%20Excel%20function-405986d5-0f47-468f-9515-d52caa045516.png)

 Enter required information on the request form:

-- **Import Type** - General Journal, Purchase Document, Sales Document
+- **Import Type** - Select relevant option: General Journal, Purchase Document, Sales Document
-- **Import Code** - Select the required import code as defined above
+- **Import Code** - Select the required import code as defined above; please note this will be pre-populated with the first relevant code where the report is run from the Journal or Document
 - **Override Posting Date** – Populate with date to override the posting date, or leave blank to import date from file
 - **Override Journal Template** – Populate to override journal template in file (only relevant for journals)
 - **Override Journal Batch** - Populate to override journal batch in file (only relevant for journals)
 - **Write Option** – Select option:
   - Append to add to existing lines on journal batch, purchase invoice or sales invoice
   - Overwrite to replace lines on journal batch, purchase invoice or sales invoice (NB: This is only possible on Purchase/Sales Documents if a Document No. is supplied in the dataset)
 -  **Choose Excel File** - This opens the standard Microsoft File selection utility.
-Navigate to the required file for import
+Navigate to the required file for import.
+NB: if multiple worksheets are available in the workbook an option to select worksheet will pop up.

 ![Dynamic Import Request Page.png](.img/Dynamic%20Import%20Request%20Page-04e7ca76-3a14-4bf0-ad4d-72d7531da675.png)